hhajime/hhajime/README.md

 ```
 - used Flutter.
-- worked with VusJs, Spring.
+- worked with VueJs, Spring.
 - learning Swift.
 ```